0xsequence/contracts-library/src/tokens/ERC721/README.md

 The `ERC721Items` contract is a preset that configures the `ERC721BaseToken` contract to allow minting of tokens.
 It adds a `MINTER_ROLE` and a `mint(address to, uint256 amount)` function that can only be called by accounts with the `MINTER_ROLE`.

+### Operator Enforced

+The `ERC721OperatorEnforced` contract is a preset that configures the `ERC721BaseToken` contract to allow for operator enforced transfers and approvals.
+It adds an `operatorAllowlist` parameter to the constructor that must point to an `OperatorAllowlist` contract.

+For more information on Operator Allowlist Enforcement, please refer to the [Immutable Operator Allowlist Specification](https://docs.immutable.com/products/zkevm/minting/royalties/allowlist-spec) documentation.

 ### Sale

 The `ERC721Sale` contract is a preset that configures the `ERC721BaseToken` contract to allow for the sale of tokens.
 It adds a `mint(address to, uint256 amount, bytes32[] memory proof)` function allows for the minting of tokens under various conditions.